 Understanding the Rezoning Process

 The rezoning process involves several stages, each subject to the requirements of the respective municipality.
-Below is a general outline:
+Below is a general outline:- Enquiry Stage

 - Pre-Application Consultation